nemecek-filip/nemecek-filip/README.md

 ### Hi there 👋

 I am currently developing **mostly for iOS** with some Django on the side.
-I write a (mostly iOS focused) [blog](https://nemecek.be/) and I am trying to be active in the iOS Dev community - by helping folks, sharing stories with [iOS Chat interviews](https://nemecek.be/chats/) 💬 and more.
+I write a (mostly iOS focused) [blog](https://nemecek.be/) and I am trying to be active in the iOS Dev community.

 🤝 Happy to help with Swift and iOS in general (UIKit though).